jiakai-li/exp-net-fundamentals-2025-Q2/journal/week1/vpc/journal.md

 ## VPC resource map
 ![vpc_resource_map](./vpc_resource_map.png)

+# Things learned

-## Notes
+## Resource dependency
-- When creating `AWS::EC2::Route` for the public subnet, it looks important to add `dependsOn` as below.
+When creating `AWS::EC2::Route` for the public subnet, it looks important to add `dependsOn` as below.
 Otherwise I encountered some error complaining that the route table is not in the same network as the internet gateway, which looks like a timing issue
     ```yaml
     NetworkBootcampPublicRoute:
         Type: AWS::EC2::Route